Get the reportMore

 For some organizations, information security management is more than a requirement for protecting sensitive internal documents and customer information.
 Depending on your industry vertical, information security management might be a legal requirement to safeguard sensitive information that you collect from customers.

-Organizations that collect personalized medical or health care records in the United States are required to follow the privacy and security guidelines of the Health Insurance Portability and Accountability Act (HIPAA).
+For example, organizations that collect personalized medical or health care records in the United States are required to follow the privacy and security guidelines of the Health Insurance Portability and Accountability Act (HIPAA).
 Organizations that process credit card payments are responsible for compliance with the Payment Card Industry Data Security Standard (PCI DDS).
 Organizations that collect personalized information from customers in Europe are covered by the European General Data Protection Regulation (GDPR) and could face thousands or millions of dollars in fines for non-compliance.

 Effective security monitoring and response are crucial aspects of your information security management program.
 Sumo Logic's cloud analytics platform makes it easy for IT organizations to gather the latest threat intelligence, configure real-time threat alerts and automate incident response in increasingly large and disparate cloud hybrid environments with scattered data assets.
 Effective security monitoring protects against data breaches while reducing audit costs and promoting compliance with internal and external security and privacy standards.
+Learn more about how Sumo Logic can help with compliance monitoring.